twindb/backup/README.rst

 Configuration
 ~~~~~~~~~~~~~
 Configuration is stored in ``/etc/twindb/twindb-backup.cfg``.
-Configuration options are self-explanatory.
-We will describe specifics in the `wiki page`_ if any questions arrive.

-The rpm package installs a cron job, so no additional configuration is required.
+See http://twindb-backup.readthedocs.io/en/develop/usage.html for more details

 Credits
 -------